KDE/documentation-docs-kdenlive-org/compositing.rst

 You can use the :guilabel:`Opacity` parameter in the :doc:`Transform </effects_and_filters/video_effects/transform_distort_perspective/transform>` effect to control uniform transparency of a clip.
 This can be animated using :term:`keyframes <keyframe>` to fade a clip down or up over time.

 Some clips may have their transparency information stored in the alpha channel.
 You can tell Kdenlive how to use this information during compositing.
+The following file formats may contain an alpha channel:

+:Image file formats:
+    EXR, PNG, APNG, TIFF, GIF, SVG, JXL

+:Video file formats:
+   MOV, HEVC, WEBM

 Compositing more than two clips requires subsequent compositions between the other tracks, or the clever use of alpha channels and mattes.